 By enabling an entrepreneurial mindset within larger organizations, new ideas can be driven forward with the same speed, agility and flexibility as a startup.
 Read on for our top three secrets on how to tackle problems with a startup mindset.

 Bias is one of the biggest pitfalls for tackling problems like a startup.
 Unfortunately, biases tend to accumulate as individuals gain experience and organizations grow.
 Some of the most common biases that can hinder an entrepreneurial mindset include:

 Successful startups (especially software startups) are hyper-responsive to what is actually happening with their customers and rely heavily on objective data and customer behavior to drive their roadmap.
 They are constantly engaged with customers to understand their needs, barriers and behaviors, repeatedly leveraging data to test assumptions and guide development.

 By employing data-driven exploration with a beginner's mind, you can mitigate bias, be decisive and constantly correct course as you learn.
 Continuous experimentation augments learning, decreases blind spots and cultivates curiosity.
-This is so important as you encounter obstacles and adversity; helping your employees approach problems as opportunities enables them to be highly resilient, resourceful, and solution-oriented.
+This is so important as you encounter obstacles and adversity; helping your employees approach business problems as opportunities enables them to be highly resilient, resourceful, and solution-oriented.